 Its not always easy to spot when a dog is hypothyroid as there is a miriad of signs and symptoms that they could exhibit or, conversely, they may show only one or two.
 More confusing still is the fact that some other conditions can cause low levels of thyroid hormone too and this can muddy the waters further.

-Hypothyroidism is a very common hormonal problem, usually affecting dogs from around 4-7 years of age, but it can occur much earlier in some cases.
+Hypothyroidism is a very common hormonal problem, usually effecting dogs from around 4-7 years of age, but it can occur much earlier in some cases.
 Dogs who have been spayed or neutered are slightly more likely to suffer from hypothyroidism and some breeds in particular are more prone to it including the Rhodesian Ridgeback, Doberman, Golden Retriever, Airedale, Irish Setter, Dachshund, Poodle, Boxer and Miniature Schnauzer.
-It is also seen slightly more often in dogs which have been spayed or castrated.

 Symptoms: – please remember not all are likely to be present, perhaps just one or two

-The paws and ears may seem cool to the touch compared with non-affected dogs
+The paws and ears may seem cool to the touch compared with non-effected dogs.

 In severe cases, there may even be facial paralysis on one side.